kognifai/Galore/SDK-documentation/Pipeline Operations.md

 Defines a state machine with conditions for going from one state to another.
 Emits state change events when a state transition happens.
 The event contains information that
 - identifies the current and previous state
 - the time it entered the current and previous state
-- a description of the transition
+- a descriptior of the transition

 Parameters
 -   Optional start state, the default is state 0